hmedina/KaSaAn/README.md

 ## Overview
 This provides several tools to analyze Kappa snapshots.
-Concretely, it implements three classes, a KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent.
+Concretely, it implements three classes, and a whole-mix visualizer.

+A KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent.
 Since tokens are not instances of either, there is no support for tokens: they are ignored.